-Name Audit and Supervisory Designation as Supplementary Explanation of Reasons for Appointment rvame Committee Member Independent Director the Relationship Nobuyuki Isagawa 0 Professor, Graduate School of Management, Kyoto University Reasons for Appointment as Outside Director Nobuyuki Isagawa has been appointed as a professor with a high degree of expertise and knowledge that will enable him to fulfill an appropriate role in his duties as an outside director.
+Name Audit and Supervisory Committee Member Designation as Independent Director Supplementary Explanation of the Relationship Reasons for Appointment Nobuyuki Isagawa 0 Professor, Graduate School of Management, Kyoto University Reasons for Appointment as Outside Director Nobuyuki Isagawa has been appointed as a professor with a high degree of expertise and knowledge that will enable him to fulfill an appropriate role in his duties as an outside director.
 Reason for Designation as an Independent Director There is no concern that a conflict of interest will arise between him and general shareholders.
-Miki Mitsunari o President, Finev, Inc. Reasons for Appointment as Outside Director With consulting experience regarding ESG in corporate management, environmental issues in the real estate sector, and risk management, Miki Mitsunari was appointed to add momentum to our own ESG efforts.
+Taeko Yamamoto 0 EVP, CMO at Fujitsu Ltd. Reasons for Appointment as Outside Director Taeko Yamamoto brings deep insight into marketing in the technology field.
+She was appointed to advise on the group's digital transformation initiatives and corporate management.
+Reason for Designation as an Independent Director There is no concern that a conflict of interest will arise between her and general shareholders.
+Tomomi Murakami 0 Senior Manager at Board Advisors Japan, Inc. Reasons for Appointment as Outside Director With long experience in supporting companies in the process of developing environmental, CSR and ESG management credentials-from both corporate and policy perspectives- Tomomi Murakami was appointed to help the group pursue ESG management.
 Reason for Designation as an Independent Director There is no concern that a conflict of interest will arise between her and general shareholders.
 Atsushi Nakao 0 0 President, Certified Public Accountant & Tax Accountant, CS Accounting Co., Ltd. Reasons for Appointment as Outside Director Atsushi Nakao has been appointed as an outside director in view of his professional capacity as a certified public accountant and tax accountant so that he can make proposals regarding company management and supervise the legality and validity of the Board of Directors.
 Reason for Designation as an Independent Director There is no concern that a conflict of interest will arise between him and general shareholders.
 Akihiro Kobayashi 0 0 Attorney Partner, Kyoto Office, Chuo Sogo Law Office, P.C Reasons for Appointment as Outside Director Akihiro Kobayashi has been appointed as an outside director to capitalize on his extensive experience and knowledge as an attorney so that he can make proposals regarding company management and supervise the legality and validity of the Board of Directors.
 Reason for Designation as an Independent Director There is no concern that a conflict of interest will arise between him and general shareholders.